Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Testosterone promotes muscle growth and repair through protein synthesis.

-• Enhances physical performance.
+• Again, it enhances physical performance.

-• Crucial for athletes and bodybuilders.
+• Lastly, it’s crucial for athletes and bodybuilders.

 Bone Density